Impact of the COVID-19 pandemic on the African diaspora: Health

 African-American people experience the highest COVID-19 mortality rates nationwide since the beginning of the pandemic; their mortality rate is twice as high as the rate for white Americans.

 This statistic varies from state to state.
-For instance in Kansas, black people are seven times more likely to have died than white residents, while in Washington, D.C., the rate among black people is six times as high as for white people.
+For instance in Kansas, people of African descent are seven times more likely to have died than white residents, while in Washington, D.C., the rate among people of African descent is six times as high as for white people.
 In Missouri and Wisconsin, it is five times greater.
 Black people are 13% of the U.S. population that has released COVID-19 mortality data, but they account for 25% of the deaths.
 South Carolina and Michigan had the largest gaps — 25 points — between the percentage of black people in the population and the percentage of COVID-19 victims who were black, Virginia and North Carolina had the smallest gaps: three points.

 This disproportionate impact can be explained by the racial inequalities in health insurance in the United States.
 For instance, according to the Kaiser Family Foundation, in 2018, 11.7% of African-American people in the United States had no health insurance, compared to 7.5% of white people.
 African-American communities have access to diminished health care and finances as the uninsured are far more likely than the insured to forgo needed medical visits, tests, treatments, and medications because of cost.

 As the COVID-19 virus made its way throughout the United States, testing kits were distributed equally among labs across the 50 states, without consideration of population density or actual needs for testing in those states.
 Although there is a dearth of race-disaggregated data on the number of people tested, the data that are available highlight the overall lack of access to testing for African-American people.
-For example, in Kansas, as of June 27, according to the COVID Racial Data Tracker, out of 94,780 tests, only 4,854 were from black Americans and 50,070 were from white people.
-However, black people make up almost a third of the state's COVID-19 deaths (59 of 208).
-And while in Illinois the total numbers of confirmed cases among black and white people were almost even, the test numbers show a different picture: 220,968 white people were tested, compared to only 78,650 black people.
+For example, in Kansas, as of June 27, according to the COVID Racial Data Tracker, out of 94,780 tests, only 4,854 were from African Americans and 50,070 were from white people.
+However, people of African descent make up almost a third of the state's COVID-19 deaths (59 of 208).
+And while in Illinois the total numbers of confirmed cases among African and European people were almost even, the test numbers show a different picture: 220,968 white people were tested, compared to only 78,650 Africans.

 Similarly, American Public Media reported on the COVID-19 mortality rate by race/ethnicity through July 21, 2020, including Washington, DC, and 45 states.
 These data, while showing an alarming death rate for all races, demonstrate how minorities in the US are impacted harder by the pandemic.

 The overrepresentation of African-American people among confirmed COVID-19 cases and the number of deaths underscores the fact that the coronavirus pandemic is amplifying and exacerbating existing social inequalities tied to race, class, and access to the health care system according to many statistical studies.